 The retirement committee of the beneficial trust fund uses an investment approach with the objective of maximizing the long-term expected return of plan assets.
 The plan's investment portfolio seeks to achieve regular income, long-term capital growth and consistent performance over its own portfolio benchmark.
 In order to attain this objective, the Trustee's mandate is to invest in a diversified portfolio of fixed income and equities.
-The investment portfolio consists of investment in equity and fixed income securities of 99% and 1% as at March 31, 2022 and December 31, 2021.
-The Parent Company did not contribute to the plan in 2022 and 2021.
+The investment portfolio consists of investment in equity and fixed income securities of 99% and 1% as at September 30, 2022 and December 31, 2021, respectively.